dbeanm/DrugPipeline/README.md

 * Consider / consider restarting (e.g. after surgery)

 ## Usage
-oac_nlp_demo.py loads some dummy reports and annotates them.
-The expected overall results as well as some specific details are checked e.g. that a drug was detected but negated, switching medications.

-DrugNLP.py contains the OACAnnotator class which does all the work, the only method used externally is .annotate()
+DrugMentionNLP.py contains the OACAnnotator class which does all the work, the only method used externally is .annotate()

 ## Funding
 Dan Bean is funded by Health Data Research UK